marcinduma/LABDCN-2542/docs/infra-config.md

 # Site Connectivity Configuration

-In Next Step will be verification of our Infrastructure connectivity.
+Next Step will be verification of our Infrastructure connectivity - Configuration changes are not necessary.

 Navigate to **Infrastructure** -> **Site Connectivity** -> **Configure** button